analiaortellado/Adyen_integration/README.md

 * The java code is to be found in `src/main/java/com/adyen/checkout`
   * `/controllers`-folder contains your endpoints.
   * `/views`-folder contains the view controllers that show the pages (views).
-  * The code you need to update is in the `/controllers` folder. `ApiController.java` for API related code and `WebhookApiController` for webhook related code.
+  * The code you need to update is in the `/controllers` folder. `ApiController.java`.
   * You can add your environment variables (`ADYEN_API_KEY`, `ADYEN_MERCHANT_ACCOUNT`, `ADYEN_CLIENT_KEY`, `ADYEN_HMAC_KEY`) via the `ApplicationProperty.java` class.
 * The frontend templates are to be found in `src/main/resources/templates` and the static resources in `src/main/resources/static`
   * The code you need to update is in the `src/main/resources/static/adyenWebImplementation.js` and `src/main/resources/templates/layout.html`